 Spring Break centered around Miami Beach has seen local police pushed to the limit and unable to do their jobs properly.
 In Spring 2019, a big crackdown on “out of control” drunk students was enforced.
 Fights, rowdy behavior… All (unfortunately) normal Spring Break stuff.

 Other than that, right now it’s safe to visit Miami, as long as you follow a few tips to increase your travel security.

 Do you need Travel Insurance for your trip?
-Even if you’re only going for a few days, that’s more than enough time to get buggered by wicked men or smote by wrathful angels.
+Even if you’re only going for a few days, that’s more than enough time to get smote by wrathful angels.
 Have fun in Miami, but take it from us, overseas medical care and canceled flights can be seriously expensive – insurance can, therefore, be a life-saver.

 Travel mishaps can and do happen and it is well worth thinking about insurance before you leave home.